 South of Poulsbo (via Highway 3) the shopping mecca of Silverdale has everything you need and beyond.
 The city is packed with local and chain restaurants, a huge mall, and regional stores like Costco and Goodwill.

 If you’d rather get away from urban areas, visit one of the area’s many underrated parks like Scenic Beach State Park.
 A short drive west of Silverdale, this park in Seabeck has private shaded campsites in the woods and rocky shoreline along the Hood Canal with Olympic Mountain views.

-There are no utilities, but the campground does have a potable water and RV dump station.
+There are no utilities, but the campground does have potable water and a dump station.
 Guillemot Cove Nature Reserve is only five miles from the park with more shoreline and hiking trails, one of which leads to a hobbit-like “Stump House”.

 Another scenic option along the Hood Canal is Kitsap State Park just north of Poulsbo.
 The park has tent and RV campsites with full hookups, hiking trails, picnic tables, saltwater shoreline, and cabins available to rent.

 In Port Orchard, Manchester State Park has more wooded RV sites with water/electric hookups.
 The park is in a private location along Puget Sound with shoreline, woodsy trails, a picnic area, and old military bunkers that you can still see today.